nonnontrivial/ctts/README.md

 # CTTS

-> note: this is *alpha software*; apis may change quickly, and quality of the brightness prediction is still being ironed out
+> note: this is _alpha software_; apis may change quickly, and quality of the brightness prediction is still being ironed out

 CTTS is an open source application for reading [sky brightness](https://en.wikipedia.org/wiki/Sky_brightness) all over the earth's landmass, without a sensor.

 ## features

-* gRPC api for predicting sky brightness
+- gRPC api for predicting sky brightness

-* gRPC api for light pollution values (in RGBA, from a 2022 map)

-* publisher component that repeatedly generates readings for coordinates of H3 cells
+- publisher component that repeatedly generates sky brightness readings for coordinates of H3 cells

-* consumer component that stores the readings and computes the reading with highest `mpsas` during the last cycle of observation
+- consumer component that stores sky brightness readings and finds reading with highest `mpsas` during last iteration over H3 cells

 ## todos

 - [x] support for continents other than north america
 - [x] less noisy container startup
-- [ ] live updates to open meteo data while app is running
-- [ ] REST apis in addition to the gRPC ones
 - [x] better storage of predictions in order to faciliate grouping/sorting
+- [ ] updates to open meteo weather data while app is running
+- [ ] monitoring/alerting layer for prediction cycle
+- [ ] availability of images on image repository

 ## about